truenas/middleware/docs/developer/frontend/index.rst

 FreeNAS 10 Frontend Development
 -------------------------------

-This colleciton of documents (The Frontend Development Guide) describe the fundamental architecture and underlying technologies employed by the FreeNAS 10 GUI.
+This collection of documents describes the architecture and technologies employed by the FreeNAS 10 GUI.
 It is not intended as a tutorial for git, JavaScript, or any of the libraries or packages used by FreeNAS 10.
 Rather, it focuses on the setup of a development environment, best practices, architecture, separation of concerns, and functional summaries and glossaries of terms which apply directly to the project.